-Some organizations may be able to get by with a phone call or straightforward video conferencing software, but some positions may require additional features.
+Some organizations may get by with a phone call or straightforward video conferencing software, but some positions may require additional features.
 For example, a candidate for a programming job may need access to developmental tools to complete a sample project as part of the interview process.
 It’s important to understand what tools will be needed ahead of time so that the interview process can be designed around the organization’s technology.

-Going through the interview process is stressful, but the stress can be even greater when the applicant is required to use unfamiliar or complicated technology.
+Going through the interview process is stressful, but the stress can be even greater when the applicant must use unfamiliar or complicated technology.
 Organizations need to be clear when providing interview details.
-If the applicant has to download a special application to conduct the interview or needs to be in a specific location (such as a quiet room rather than a bustling cafe), that information needs to be communicated early and clearly in the interview process.
+If the applicant has to download a special application to conduct the interview or be in a specific location (such as a quiet room rather than a bustling cafe), that information needs to be communicated early and clearly in the interview process.

-The same soft skills required in in-person interviews are necessary in remote interviews.
+The same soft skills required in in-person interviews are necessary for remote interviews.
 It’s important to have a system in place to give the interview structure.
 That could include assigning specific questions to different interviewers or implementing a system for recognizing people who want to speak (such as a raised hand icon).
 The person leading the interview needs to have a very organized approach to ensure the conversation runs smoothly.

-In addition to distilling the pool of applicants to the most qualified and best fit before the interview, assessment data is incredibly helpful for guiding the interview process.
+In addition to distilling the applicants' pool to the most qualified and best fit before the interview, assessment data is incredibly helpful for guiding the interview process.
 It saves time and resources but cutting out unnecessary questions and identifying the top candidates.
 Whether it’s measuring an applicant’s overall mental aptitude with cognitive testing or getting a better picture of their personality with behavioral testing, Omnia assessments can help organizations improve their interview techniques and make better overall hiring decisions.